venkatrajm815/NetworkCompression/README.md

 # NetworkCompression

-The goal of this project was to detect if network compression is present on a network path.
+The goal of this project was to detect if network compression is present on a network path, and if found, to locate the compression link.
+We utilize virtual machines to observe the compression of networks and see if there is difference in time of the packets being sent.
+If difference is greater than the threshold, then a compression is detected.
+The configuration JSON file is used to set customized details such IP addresss, port numbers, and number of packets.
 This project is composed of two network applications
-1. Client/Server Application
+1. Client/Server Application that works in a cooperative environment
 2. Standalone Application that can work work on any noncomplient environment.

 ## Requirements